Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

 by the concept of the Schism in the Soul.
 It can hardly be maintained that each individual of the disintegrating society exhibits all these possible attitudes.
 The immanence of the organic factor constantly reappears.
 Toynbee rejects futurism and archaism, their necessary futility deriving from an attempt to "arrest the impetus of life which will not be denied". [^1] The inevitable appearance in twenty-one civilizations, of identical political organizations, at each stage of development indicates a pervasive immanence, not to be evaded by defining its necessity as Sin.

 The assertion of freedom stands revealed as the mechanization of inexorability.
 The attempt to impose an empirical method on noumenal reality could yield no other results.
 Differentiation by growth sets the limits of development as necessarily as Spengler's Destiny.
 For if each response automatically produces a new challenge, the range of possible reactions tend to become ever narrower and thereby more determined.
 The concept of society as a relation accentuates man's insignificance.
-"In social life man's power to order their affairs on a rational plan is narrowly restricted, since a society is not the chattel of any one owner but is the common ground of many men's field of action; and for this reason, a precept which is common sense in the economy of the household, and practical wisdom in the life of the spirit, is a counsel of perfection in social affairs". [^2] This illustrates, any abstract exaltation of freedom to the contrary
+"In social life man's power to order their affairs on a rational plan is narrowly restricted, since a society is not the chattel of any one owner but is the common ground of many men's field of action; and for this reason, a precept which is common sense in the economy of the household, and practical wisdom in the life of the spirit, is a counsel of perfection in social affairs". [^2] This illustrates, any abstract exaltation of freedom to the contrary notwithstanding, the true implications of Toynbee's philosophy.

 [^1]: Toynbee op. cit.
 Vol. VI. p.
 97.
 [^2]: Toynbee op. cit.
 Vol. IV. p.
-132.

-notwithstanding, the true implications of Toynbee's philosophy.
-Freedom is not to be apprehended by way of historical law.
+132. Freedom is not to be apprehended by way of historical law.
 Inner experiences remain unsuited for a pragmatic method.
 Morality does not reveal itself in maxims of prudent conduct.

 Yet the biological approach necessarily leads to such conclusions.
 In such a scheme survival exhibits the ultimate test of inner fitness.
 Toynbee's criteria for ethical conduct are found to be based on their practical utility; permanence constitutes his ultimate test for historical endeavor.
 Immortality, however, is not a data of history but an inward resolve.
 The concept of evolution contradicts its attainability.
 An unfolding of growth and decay has characterized all historical existence.
 Toynbee's reliance on transitoriness as a revelation of inward failure defeats itself, for life implies mortality.
 No stage of development, even in his terms, has lasted.
 Every civilization has either collapsed or exhibited all the symptoms of decline.
 Though the universal state precedes disintegration, etherealization precedes the universal state, and birth etherealization.
 Can temporal succession contain the causality of history?
 Is life the cause of death, or night of day?

 Toynbee's causality recognizes no mysteries.
 It tends to wrest its assurance of immortality out of phenomena by conjuring their appearance.
-Its tool is an assertive syllogism, that attempts to read Divine purposes into historical events and submits

-even God to normative criticism.
+Its tool is an assertive syllogism, that attempts to read Divine purposes into historical events and submits even God to normative criticism.
 History exhibits unchanging laws, its rhythm apparent to the discerning, its morality success.
 Toynbee's approach to mythology illustrates the claims of a rationality that denies the existence of any reality outside of itself.

 Fiction, Historical treatment and Natural science, represent qualitatively equivalent modes of apprehending an equally objective reality. [^1] Their suitability for the description of phenomena is determined by the quantity of data.
 Thus natural science with the manageability of its calculations formulates general laws, while the manifold possibilities of everyday existence allow but the presentation of representative types in the form of fiction.
 History, as the mean, has as its most applicable style the comparative study.
 This explains Toynbee's approach to the New Testament and Mythology.
 As representations of objective occurrences they contain not only analogies, but actual maxims derived from real events.
 Thus Eden represents a level of integration which through the intervention of the Devil is changed to the activity of Yang.
 Therefore, Sabbath proves the nemesis of creativity, when God in the perfection of the world found no further outlet for His activity.
 For this reason, Toynbee has to engage in extended argument to prove the essential "fairness" of God's wager with the devil.
 Love as the motive-force of the universe, must be a Divine attribute, for its absence would indicate a deficiency in God.
-Christianity
+Christianity will be saved because God's nature has to exhibit at least the same constancy as Man's.[^1]

 [^1]: Toynbee op. cit.
 Vol. I. p.
 441 (Annex to IC)

-will be saved because God's nature has to exhibit at least the same constancy as Man's. [^1]

 Yet what is Toynbee really doing?
 This is the magic attitude that wills to escape the transitoriness of its existence by claiming this desire as a pattern of objective reality.
 Mythology becomes practical ethics, a comprehended mechanics, the key to eternal happiness.
 God obeys well-understood laws, of "fairness", of "constancy" and of "love".
 What does humility mean in such a context?
 Goethe said: "The noblest manifestation of Mankind is shuddering awe".
 Toynbee, on the other hand, views the world as a machine, capable of manipulation through a technical knowledge of the levers Challenge-and-Response, Withdrawal-and-Return and Mimesis.

 Mythology, however, describes an inner state, not an objective condition.
 It represents man's attempt to apprehend the fatedness of life and in that recognition of necessity to transcend it.
 It expresses humanity's hope and not its actualization, man's creative essence not the material conditions of success.

-In a world of determined phenomena distinguished by mortality, man can give expression to his experience of directed live only by keeping before himself certain goals, not dependent on immediate success, as beacons to follow, or aims to attain. [^2] When a sceptic suggests to Don Quixote that perhaps his famous Lady Dulcinea del Toboso does not really exist, he is perfectly
+In a world of determined phenomena distinguished by mortality, man can give expression to his experience of directed live only by keeping before himself certain goals, not dependent on immediate success, as beacons to follow, or aims to attain. [^2] When a sceptic suggests to Don Quixote that perhaps his famous Lady Dulcinea del Toboso does not really exist, he is perfectly willing to entertain this proposition.

 [^1]: Toynbee op. cit.
 Vol. VI. p.
 321.
 [^2]: In Kant's description of the categorical imperative: "Good in Themselves".

-willing to entertain this proposition.
 But at the same time he asserts that her material reality is much less significant than her exercise of spiritual guidance.
 She serves as the condition of his prowess, as the motive-force of his activity, as the symbol of that purity for which alone the dream of the Golden Age becomes worthwhile.
 Just as Dante's Beatrice lights the road in the pilgrim's most desperate moments, so humanity tells itself its aspirations in the quest for inward peace.
 For this reason- and not because of its correspondence to objective reality - is poetry truer than history for it describes that which man imparts to organic necessity, the essence of his moral personality.
 Every individual has his Dulcinea or Beatrice and becomes a Don Quixote in the hopes of his creativity.
 Only he must learn that the Golden Age is the state of a soul, not in the first instance to be derived from the physical world.

 And so poetry testifies to fatality overcome, to the goal of our quest, the hope of our fulfillment, the infinite as certainty.
 The New Testament offers no causal proofs, nor prudent maxims.
 Its essence is Inward Tranquility, the humility that does not attempt to define the limits of mortality and is expressed by Piccardo Donati: "In His will in our Peace".[^1]